SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 # Smol Tracker Soldering

-This page offers step-by-step soldering instructions for assembling your Smol Trackers, with both video and text tutorials.
+This guide offers two ways to learn to solder your Smol Tracker: a video tutorial and a step-by-step text guide.
 Choose the method that works best for you!

 ## Table of Contents